JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 Note that [console-fail-test](https://github.com/JoshuaKGoldberg/console-fail-test) is enabled for all test runs.
 Calls to `console.log`, `console.warn`, and other console methods will cause a test to fail.

-### Debugging Tests
+## Debugging

-This repository includes a [VS Code launch configuration](https://code.visualstudio.com/docs/editor/debugging) for debugging unit tests.
+This repository includes a [VS Code launch configuration](https://code.visualstudio.com/docs/editor/debugging) for debugging.
+Depending upon the type of usage, it can include debugging for unit tests _and_ for executable (or "bin") apps.

+### Unit Tests

-To launch it, open a test file, then run _Debug Current Test File_ from the VS Code Debug panel (or press F5).
+To debug a unit test, open a test file, then run _Debug Current Test File_ from the VS Code Debug panel (or press F5).

+### `bin` Apps

+To debug a `bin` app, add a breakpoint to your code, then run _Debug Program_ from the VS Code Debug panel (or press F5).

 ## Type Checking